mbezuidenhout/woocommerce-bookings-extensions/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.7.3 =
+* New: You can now hide bookings in the calendar view by category.

 = 1.7.2 =
 * Fix: Check if ics file was downloaded successfully before saving.